About describes the purpose of this site and includes some trail related District history.

 For more details, you can view the project site here.
 You can also view the list of roads that will be closed or decommissioned and the list of roads that will be kept open as well as a map of the affected roads.

 Here is a link to that map with the current trails overlaid on it so you can see what trails have been affected and how intense the burning was.
 More intense burning my indicate trail damage, although there have been reports that affected trails have had work done on them to repair fire damage.
 The Trails page has been updated to include a * after the trail if it is has been affected by the fires.
 There are 64 Trails listed on that page and 42 of them have been affected by the fires.
-The Clackamas River Trail and the Riverside trail are officially closed and the Double Peaks trail has been obliterated by the fire and will need to be rebuilt.
+The Clackamas River Trail is officially closed.
+The Riverside trail has been partially re-opened – the segment from the Rainbow campground south to an access point along road 46 is now open.
+The Double Peaks trail has been obliterated by the fire and will need to be rebuilt.
 The fire boundaries are now displayed under the historical fire perimeters overlay.

 Note: page header is a view on the 4635 road to the Rimrock trail near Trail 703 crossing